 Take rabies very seriously

-Suffolk experienced a reported case of rabies this week, when a dog tangled with a rabid skunk in the Birch Lane area of Suffolk.
+Suffolk experienced its third reported case of rabies this week, when a stray cat tangled with a dog in the Cherokee Drive area, east of Girl Scout Drive.

-Fortunately the dog had been vaccinated against rabies, which means that it faces a 45-day observation and containment period, instead of euthanasia, the only option available to pet owners whose animals are bitten or scratched by other animals that are determined to be rabies carriers.
+Fortunately the dog had been vaccinated against rabies, which means that it faces a 45-day observation and containment period, instead of euthanasia.

 With so much at stake, one wonders why any pet owner would not keep his or her pets’ rabies vaccinations current.
 Yet we know there are many who try to slide by without doing the right thing for their animals.
 For any dog or cat with even a remote chance of getting outside, failing to get the animal vaccinated is a life-and-death gamble.